Surviving Mesothelioma / Conventional Treatments

 Surgical Treatments for Pleural Mesothelioma

 Pleurectomy/ Decortication refers to a lung-sparring surgery to remove the mesothelioma cancer by removing part of the covering of the lungs, lining of the chest, and part of the outside surface of the lungs.
-The goals of the operation are to re-expand the lung and remove the disease process affecting the pleural space so that pulmonary (lung) function and symptoms will improve.

 A pneumonectomy is a surgery that involves the removal of the lung that has been affected by mesothelioma.
 It has become the standard surgery for operable locally advanced lung cancer.